A great alternative to a full surround sound speaker system is a soundbar, but how to choose a soundbar can be a haunting experience.

-They are cheap, provide pretty good sound, certainly a vast upgrade from your built-in TV speaker and are well designed as they are intended to sit in front of or on your TV.
+They are cheap, provide pretty good sound, certainly a massive upgrade from your built-in TV speaker, and are well designed as they are intended to sit in front of or on your TV.

-You can also get some with a built-in Bluetooth so you can wirelessly connect it to your mobile and other devices in order to play music through it without any connections.
+You can also get some with a built-in Bluetooth so you can wirelessly connect it to your mobile and other devices to play music through it without any connections.

-The downside is that they can be difficult to place depending on how your room is set up but if you can they are extremely convenient with minimal cables.
+The downside is that they can be challenging to place depending on how your room is set up, but if you can, they are incredibly convenient with minimal cables.

-But, let’s admit it for some rooms a soundbar is easy alternative compared to a more advanced home theater system installation
+But, let’s admit it for some rooms a soundbar is a natural alternative compared to a more advanced home theater system installation

 Like any speaker system, it can be difficult to gauge its quality while listening to it in a busy, open-plan store.